-Large: Larger sized plants could be judged as above 16in (diameter).
+- Large: Larger-sized plants could be judged as above 16in (diameter).

-Trailing: Trailing AV plants are grown as trailers – whichever size it is.
-These are multi-crowned hybrids that grow well in hanging baskets, or fairly shallow pots.
+- Trailing: Trailing AV plants are grown as trailers – whichever size it is.
+These are multi-crowned hybrids that grow well in hanging baskets or fairly shallow pots.

 |Names:||African violet (common).
 Saintpaulia (botanical/scientific) .|

-|Max Growth (approx):||Diameter (micro – 3in) -- (large – 16in).|
+|Max Growth (approx):||Diameter (micro – 3in) – (large – 16in).|

-|Poisionous for pets:||Non toxic dogs, cats and horses.|
+|Poisonous for pets:||Non toxic dogs and cats.|

-|Temperature:||Room temperatures of around 65°f / 16°c --- 75°f / 24°c are ideal.
-Try not to allow temperatures to decrease lower than 60°f / 15.5°c and its advised to avoid cold drafts or abrupt temperature changes.|
+|Temperature:||Room temperatures of around 65°f / 16°c — 75°f / 24°c are ideal.
+Try not to allow temperatures to decrease lower than 60°f / 15.5°c and it’s advised to avoid cold drafts or abrupt temperature changes.|

 |Light:||The African violet thrives in bright light, although too much direct sunlight will cause leaf problems (edges turn yellow, patches, or develop holes).
-I have grown mine, at best – close to east facing windows, but many other people grow their's well close to the south facing side.
-Growers will use artificial lighting to encourage A.violets to bloom at winter time, using fluorescent lighting tubes.
-However, many of us (including me), do not want to use lighting 12 - 14 hours a day, when were happy enough to see the spring and summer blooms.|
+I have grown mine, at best – close to east facing windows, but many other people grow them close to the south facing side.
+Growers will use artificial lighting to encourage blooms during winter time, using fluorescent lighting tubes.
+However, many of us do not want to use lighting and have the expense when we are happy enough to see the spring and summer blooms.|

 |Soil:||A fast draining soil mix is best to use.
-I actually use the African V soil mix because it’s cheap enough and easy to find in many stores.|
+I actually use the African V soil mix with 1 part vermiculite because it’s cheap enough and easy to find in many stores.|

 |Fertilizer:||Fertilize every couple of weeks with a balanced fertilizer that’s urea-free.
 Or even better, a solution specifically for A.violets.|

-|Air Humidity:||These need high humidity and plenty of gentle misting (with luke warm water, not in direct sunlight and only the leaves) for healthy growth and to flower well.
-You can use a humidity tray to support the correct levels that needs to have small pebbles or a layer of gravel at the bottom with water added below the surface.|
+|Air Humidity:||These need high humidity and plenty of gentle misting (with lukewarm water, not in direct sunlight and only the leaves) for healthy growth and to flower well.
+You can use a humidity tray to support the correct levels that need to have small pebbles or a layer of gravel at the bottom with water added below the surface.|

 |Propagation:||A.voilets are propagated by leaf cuttings (Chimera AVs only by suckers), placed into a potting mix.|

 |Grooming and pruning:||It’s wise to remove dying leaves, flowers and the stems as soon as possible to encourage new growth.
 Remove new side shoots (suckers) as soon as they begin to grow as well.
-Removing crowns is to be done very carefully, by separation and re-potting.|
+Removing crowns is to be done very carefully.|